Wiring a local LLM into the tools you already use

 client = OpenAI(base_url="http://localhost:11434/v1", api_key="ollama")

-And the rest of your code is unchanged. client.chat.completions.create(...) works the same.
+And the rest of your code stays exactly as it was. client.chat.completions.create(...) behaves the same.
 Streaming works.
-Tool calling works (within model capabilities , see post 11).
+Tool calling works too, within whatever the model can handle (see post 11).

-• A nightly script that summarizes the day's commits.
-Used to call OpenAI; now calls local.
-Bill went from a few dollars a month to zero.
+- A nightly script that summarizes the day's commits.
+It used to call OpenAI.
+Now it calls local, and the bill went from a few dollars a month to zero.

-• A classification job that tags incoming support tickets.
-Switched to Llama 3.1 8B local.
-Faster than the old cloud call because no network round trip.
+- A classification job that tags incoming support tickets.
+Moved to Llama 3.1 8B local.
+It's faster than the old cloud call because there's no network round trip.

-• A code review bot.
-Stayed on Claude for the actual review (capability matters), but the "format the diff" preprocessing step moved local.
+- A code review bot.
+The actual review stayed on Claude because capability matters there, but the "format the diff" preprocessing step moved local.

-The split is the win, not the full replacement.
-Use cloud for what cloud does best, local for what local does best.
+The split is the win, not the wholesale replacement.
+Use cloud for what cloud does best, and local for what local does best.

-Can I access my home Ollama from my laptop on the train?
-By default, no , Ollama listens on localhost only.
-To expose it to your home network, set OLLAMA_HOST=0.0.0.0:11434 and restart the daemon.
-To access remotely (from outside your home), use Tailscale or a VPN; never expose Ollama directly to the public internet without auth.
+Can I reach my home Ollama from my laptop on the train?
+By default, no. Ollama listens on localhost only.
+To open it up to your home network, set OLLAMA_HOST=0.0.0.0:11434 and restart the daemon.
+To get at it from outside your home, use Tailscale or a VPN.
+Never expose Ollama straight to the public internet without auth in front of it.

 Does Ollama have authentication?
-No, by design.
+No, and that's by design.
 It's a local tool.
-If you need auth, put it behind a reverse proxy (Caddy, nginx) with basic auth or a token, or use Open WebUI which has user accounts and proxies to Ollama internally.
+If you need auth, put it behind a reverse proxy (Caddy, nginx) with basic auth or a token, or run Open WebUI, which has user accounts and proxies to Ollama internally.

 What's next

-The local LLM is now in your tools, but it doesn't know your data.
-Next post is local RAG: embeddings models, vector DBs, and the all-local stack for "ask my notes folder a question."
+Your local LLM now lives inside your tools.
+What it still doesn't have is your data.
+The next post is local RAG: embeddings models, vector DBs, and the fully local stack behind "ask my notes folder a question."

 From the dictionary